wilfriedago/searxng-docker/README.md

 Create a new SearXNG instance in five minutes using Docker

+## 🚀 Automated VPS Deployment

+This repository includes GitHub Actions for automated deployment to a VPS!
+See the [Deployment Guide](scripts/README.md) for setup instructions.

+**Quick Setup:**
+1. Configure GitHub Secrets (VPS_SSH_KEY, VPS_HOST, VPS_USER, VPS_DEPLOY_PATH)
+2. Push to main branch
+3. Your SearXNG instance will be automatically deployed! ✨

 ## What is included?

 | Name                                          | Description                                                    | Docker image                                                                 | Dockerfile                                                                                                                                                                                    |